 Every frequenter of the Zoo has his favourite animals.
-Personally I am most interested in the seals and sea-lions.
+Personally I am most interested in the apes in the basement of the ape-house, those almost too human creatures, the King Penguin and the seals and sea-lions.
 The elephant in England is soon learned; the giraffes, so frail and exotic, I always fear will die before I can get out; monkeys make me uneasy, and lions and tigers, pacing behind their bars, are, however splendid, pathetic figures.
-But the sea-lions and the seals do not suggest captivity : they frolic while 'tis May, and May is continual with them.
+But the sea-lions and the seals do not suggest captivity: they frolic while 'tis May, and May is continual with them.
 But I suppose the best time to see them is half-past three, when they are fed.
-In their new home, which is a veritable mermaid's pool, with rocks and caverns and real depth of water, they have room for evolutions of delight: and as their keeper is a particularly sympathetic man with a fine dramatic sense, this makes feeding-time a very entertaining quarter of an hour.
+In their fine home, which is a veritable mermaid's pool, with rocks and caverns and real depth of water, they have room for evolutions of delight: and as their keeper is a particularly sympathetic man with a fine dramatic sense, this makes feeding-time a very entertaining quarter of an hour.
 It is worth making a special effort to be there then, if only to see how one of these nimble creatures can hurl itself out of the water to a rock all in one movement.
 It is worth being there then to note the astounding and rapturous celerity with which the sealions can move in the water-beyond all trains and motorcars-and the grace of them in their properer element.